 Always use Certified mail for Disputes with Equifax

 Sending your credit dispute to Equifax by certified mail is very important.
-Because the credit reporting agencies are regulated by the FTC, if they fail to follow the guidelines there can be penalties.
-One of the guidelines the FTC states is that a credit bureau has 30 days from the ate they receive a credit dispute to conclude their investigation.
+Because the FTC regulates the credit reporting agencies, there can be penalties if they fail to follow the guidelines.
+One of the FTC states’ guidelines is that a credit bureau has 30 days from the date they receive a credit dispute to conclude their investigation.
 If Equifax does not end their investigation and send you updated results in 30 days, you have no proof.
-However, by sending your dispute certified, you will have the exact date and time Equifax received the letter.
+However, by sending your dispute certified, you will have the exact date, and time Equifax received the letter.
 This is evidence you can use if you need to file a complaint with the CFPB.

-Include the following to your dispute letter to Equifax:
+Include the following in your dispute letter to Equifax: